-The Monetary Council had left the base rate, the overnight collateralised lending rate and the oneweek collateralised lending rate at 0.9 percent and the overnight deposit rate at -0.05 percent unchanged.
+The Monetary Council left the base rate, the overnight collateralised lending rate and the one-week collateralised lending rate at 0.9 percent and the overnight deposit rate at -0.05 percent unchanged.
 In addition, in December the Council had left the average amount of liquidity to be crowded out for the first quarter of 2020 unchanged at a minimum of HUF 300-500 billion and would take this into account in setting the stock of central bank swap instruments.
 The MNB changed the stock of the FX swap instrument in a flexible manner to ensure that the interest rate transmission changed in line with the decisions by the Monetary Council.

-To improve the effectiveness of monetary policy, the Monetary Council had launched its Bond Funding for Growth Scheme on 1 July 2019.
-Under the Scheme, the MNB had started bond purchases in September.
-Due to the great interest, central bank purchases were likely to exceed two-thirds of the total amount available under the Scheme until the end of 2019, with the remaining part likely to be used early next year.
-Taking into account the high utilization of the Scheme, the Monetary Council would raise the original total amount of HUF 300 billion to HUF 450 billion from 1 January 2020 with all other conditions left unchanged.
+To improve the effectiveness of monetary policy, the Monetary Council had launched its Bond Funding for Growth Scheme on 1 July 2019, under which, the MNB had started bond purchases in September 2019.
+Taking into account the high utilization of the scheme, the Monetary Council had raised the original total amount of HUF 300 billion to HUF 450 billion from 1 January 2020 with all other conditions left unchanged.
 The MNB would neutralise excess liquidity arising from bond purchases by using the preferential deposit facility bearing interest at the central bank base rate.
 The programme complemented the Funding for Growth Scheme Fix launched at the beginning of 2019 to build a healthier lending structure.
-Under the scheme, participating credit institutions had concluded loan contracts with domestic SMEs totalling more than HUF 340 billion until the end of November.
+Under the scheme, participating credit institutions had concluded loan contracts with domestic SMEs totalling nearly HUF 380 billion until the end of December 2019.